0ffero/Xemu-Lister/README.md

 ### XEMU Compatability List

+An interface for checking Xemu compatibility list.

+In built image downloader (cache to save hitting xemu.app every time).

+Uses directory junction to available games.
+They will be highlighted in the list as available.

+Shows games with manuals + manual viewer.

+Checks version of local xemu executable.

+Checks latest version on xemu.app.

+Direct download to newest version.

+Link to Vimms Lair (xbox section) for easy downlading of ISO for legally owned games.

+Animated GL background taken from xemu.app and rewritten for clarity.

+Has search by text, seartch by letter and search by game status.

     Version 0.1
                     Create table for JSON data
                     Add a PRE section with instructions on how to create the data